-Simultaneously, international student enrollment - a significant source of tuition income for many U.S. institutions - has also been declining (Exhibit 6).
-Between 2016 and 2017, U.S. colleges and universities reported a three percent decrease year over year in international enrollment, and a seven percent decrease is expected for the 2017-18 academic year.
+Between 2016 and 2017, U.S. colleges and universities reported a 3 percent decrease year over year in international enrollment.
 This drop-off is due partly to newfound immigration concerns and partly to rising competition from other nations.
 For example, between 2008 and 2015, international student enrollment in Canada increased by 98 percent and is expected to rise even further because of the nation's affordable higher education programs and greater political stability compared to other English-speaking countries.